 The company’s BioXcellence unit operates a pilot plant and two large-scale manufacturing plants for contract manufacturing at the site.
 It offers an entire production chain that starts from DNA to fill and finish, alongside customised contract development and manufacturing solutions.

-The plant employs fed-batch processes as its core technology, but also offers perfusion processes in 2,000l fermenters established as an integral part of the commercial plant.
-A single-use plant comprising bioreactors from 100l to 500l is also part of the plant, as well as a fully disposable downstream processing facility.
+The plant employs fed-batch processes as its core technology, as well as offers perfusion processes in 2,000l fermenters established as an integral part of the commercial plant.
+A single-use plant comprising bioreactors from 100l to 500l is also part of the plant, in addition to a fully disposable downstream processing facility.

-The facility manufactures clinical and commercial cell banks under good manufacturing practice (GMP).
-Over the last 15 years, it has generated and released around 200 master, working and bioassay cell banks.
+The facility manufactures clinical and commercial cell banks using good manufacturing practices (GMP).
+Over the last 15 years, it has generated and released approximately 200 master, working, and bioassay cell banks.

 Marketing commentary on Boehringer Ingelheim

 Founded in 1885, Boehringer Ingelheim has established itself as one of the world’s biggest pharmaceutical companies.
-Headquartered in Ingelheim, Germany, the family-owned company operates worldwide with 181 subsidiaries and employs around 50,000 people.
+Headquartered in Ingelheim, Germany, the family-owned company operates with 181 subsidiaries and employs 53,000 people worldwide.

 The company’s operations centre around the core business areas of human health, animal health and biopharmaceuticals.
-It focuses on adding value through innovation and invests more than 20% of its net sales towards human pharmaceutical R&D.
+With a focus on adding value through innovation, it invests more than 20% of its net sales towards human pharmaceutical R&D.